SR-Pradhan/DoCure.ai/README.md

 ## 📜 License

-This project is under MIT License.
+This project is under the MIT License.
 Feel free to use, adapt, and extend.

 ---